Single-photon-boosted type-I fusion gates: Resource estimates for fusion-based state generation

+We consider two generation strategies based on type-I fusion gates.
 The first, shown in Fig.~\ref{fig:Resource_state_generation}(a), creates one Bell state and one 3-qubit GHZ state from four and six single photons respectively, and fuses them using a single type-I gate.
 The second, shown in Fig.~\ref{fig:Resource_state_generation}(b) creates three Bell states from single photons and combines them using two type-I fusion gates.
 In this scheme when boosted gates are applied, we can make use of the outcomes, that save two photons in the output (see Table~\ref{table:boosted_fusion_results}).
-In this case only one type-I fusion gate is enough when it measures exactly four photons in total.
+In this case only one type-I fusion gate at the stage (b1) is enough when it measures exactly four photons in total.

-The average photon costs for the multiplexed strategies are listed in Table~\ref{table:resources} for unboosted type-I fusion and for the three variants of the proposed boosted gate, together with the the adoption of two-qubit cases for the second scheme.
+The average photon costs for the multiplexed strategies are listed in Table~\ref{table:resources} for unboosted type-I fusion and for the three variants of the proposed boosted gate, together with the adoption of two-qubit cases for the second scheme.
 In both constructions, increasing the success probability of the fusion primitive produces a substantial reduction in the total overhead.

-Ref.~\cite{Bartolucci2021} also proposed a strategy for 4-qubit GHZ generation based on primate states, with an average cost of approximately $309$ single photons with standard fusion gates.